brijeshgzp05/CNN_for_classification_of_handwritten_digits_usnig_LeNet_model/README.md

 Each image is stored as Gray-level

 Accuracy after one epoch - 91%
-Accuracy after one epoch - 98%
+Accuracy after 20 epochs - 98%

-Accuracy can be increased by hyperparameter tuning.
+Accuracy can be increased by hyperparameter tuning or by using AlexNet or VGG-16.